There are all kinds of motivations to make you move on from your current bank.

 - Bank reputation

-Once you’ve narrowed down your list of potential candidates and you’re ready to choose a bank, take some time to review the fine print in the disclosures posted on the website.
+Once you’ve narrowed down your candidates, visit the banks’ or credit unions’ websites to read the fine print in the disclosures.
 Ensure that there aren’t any hidden fees or terms and conditions that could be problematic.
-If you can’t find the bank’s disclosures, reach out to a representative for additional details.

 You won’t be ready to switch banks until you’ve taken inventory of every account connected to your checking and savings accounts.